Erin Bell

 Erin Bell (born 30 April 1987) is a former Australian netball player.

 Bell's career started in 2005 with the Sydney Swifts in the Commonwealth Bank Trophy.
 She was the first player in the history of the ANZ Championship to win three premierships; the first with the New South Wales Swifts in 2008 and the second and third with the Adelaide Thunderbirds in 2010 and 2013.

 ANZ Championship

-Erin Bell played with the NSW Swifts for the first two years of the ANZ Championship.
+Bell played with the NSW Swifts for the first two years of the ANZ Championship.
 Unhappy with the amount of court time she received, she moved to the Adelaide Thunderbirds in 2010.
 She helped secure a premiership for the Thunderbirds, playing at GA in the Grand Final.
 Bell remained with the Thunderbirds for the remainder of the ANZ Championship and took over as captain for the 2016 season.

 Super Netball

 In 2017 Bell re-signed with the Adelaide Thunderbirds in the new Suncorp Super Netball league and was reappointed captain.
 Bell led the Thunderbirds to a disappointing season, finishing last on the ladder.
 She left the Thunderbirds at the end of the season to join the Collingwood Magpies, where she filled an important goal attack/shooter role alongside Caitlin Thwaites.
 Bell announced her retirement from professional netball at the end of the 2018 season.